Family Resource Page

 “Navigating Your IEP” will explain why your IEP matters, describe the steps involved in the IEP process, tell you about your legal rights and help you to be ready to take charge of your IEP meeting.

-The Independent Living Category provides information and resources for school professionals, students and families regarding independent living options and strategies for students with disabilities.
+The Independent Living Category provides information and resources for school professionals, students, and families regarding independent living options and strategies for students with disabilities.

-The Red Book serves as a general reference source about the employment-related provisions of the Social Security Disability Insurance and the Supplemental Security Income Programs for educators, advocates, rehabilitation professionals, and counselors who serve people with disabilities.
+The Red Book serves as a general reference source for the employment-related provisions of the Social Security Disability Insurance and the Supplemental Security Income Programs for educators, advocates, rehabilitation professionals, and counselors who serve people with disabilities.

 The Wallet Card